Flawless French to English translation, with style!

-Although I have translated a wide range of texts in my 14 years as a professional, there are four areas where I’ve specialised particularly, building up expertise, creating glossaries, developing an in-depth understanding of the field and above all delivering carefully-researched, informative, accurate and fluent translations.
+I have translated a wide range of texts in my 20 years as a professional, but I specialise in four areas, having built up expertise, created glossaries and developed an in-depth understanding of the field to deliver carefully-researched, informative, accurate and fluent translations.
 Click on the boxes for more detail.

 As language experts, we work hard to keep up with our specialist fields.
 There may be times when I send you a query about your text, and I always appreciate my clients’ support and prompt answers, but otherwise you can count on me to get on with the research and produce a flawless text.